angakt/iris/README.md

 Our code consists of five sets of experiments.
 For general instructions regarding the execution of the experiments, we refer the reader to Section D of the [Artifact Appendix](./AE_Appendix.pdf).
 Below, we provide an overview of the experiments performed.

-Detailed instructions for the reproducibility of the figures can be found in Section E of the [Artifact Appendix](./AE_Appendix.pdf).
-The plotting scripts are written in either Matlab or R. We include them for completeness but we do not consider them part of our contribution

  1. [Figure 6a](experiments/results/fig_DistancesPerAlpha/data/distances_per_alpha.pdf) [1 human-minute + 1 compute-minute]: For this experiment we execute Iris examining its performance for different values for the α parameter.
 To achieve that we run the script_ExecuteIris.m file, setting the α parameter equal to {0.25, 0.35, 0.5, 0.75}.
 In this experiment we study the convergence to the target, thus, we focus on the dist_N2Op variable.
 To compare Iris with the vanilla Chord, we need to execute the script_ExecuteChord script.
 The script loads the data of one of the previous executions of Iris (line 8), executes Chord for the same requester and target addresses and saves the distance data.
 The script in experiments/results/fig_DistancesPerAlpha/script_PlotDistancesPerAlpha.m, plots in matlab the dist data on the same figure.